 Can I use a gifted deposit for a mortgage?

-Yes, most UK lenders accept gifted deposits from immediate family members (parents, grandparents, siblings).
-The person giving the gift must sign a letter confirming it's a gift with no repayment expected.
+Yes, you can use a gifted deposit for a mortgage.
+Most UK lenders accept gifted deposits from immediate family members.
+The person giving the gift must sign a letter confirming no repayment is expected.

 Gifted deposits are very common, especially for first-time buyers.
 Most lenders accept gifts from immediate family - typically parents, grandparents, or siblings.
 The giftor must provide a signed 'gift letter' confirming the money is a gift with no expectation of repayment.
 Lenders also require proof of where the gift money came from (usually 3-6 months of bank statements) as part of anti-money laundering checks.
 Some lenders require borrowers to contribute some of their own savings alongside the gift, though many accept 100% gifted deposits.